mlverse/lltm/README.md

     }
     ```

-    In the above code chunk the `XPtrTorchTensor` type allow us to take
+    In the above code chunk the `torch::Tensor` type allow us to take
-    torch tensors directly from R. `XPtrTorchTensorList` will convert a
+    torch tensors directly from R. `torch::TensorList` will convert a
     `std::vector<torch::Tensor>` into an R list.
 We use `.get()` to
     extract `void*` pointers from those objects and pass them to the
     `c_lltm_forward` function.